minio/minio-go/docs/API.md

 <a name="ListObjectsV2"></a>
 ### ListObjectsV2(bucketName string, prefix string, recursive bool, doneCh chan struct{}) <-chan ObjectInfo

-Lists objects in a bucket using the recommanded listing API v2
+Lists objects in a bucket using the recommended listing API v2

 __Parameters__